-The epithelium of the gastrointestinal tract delimits the tissues of the macroorganism from a huge number of living antigens and nonliving antigens, substances that carry signs of foreign genetic information.
-Oral exposure to an antigen (including microbes and their toxins) usually creates, on the one hand, local mucous IgA protection (secretory immunity) and a cell-mediated reaction, but, on the other hand, systemic tolerance or hyporeactivity, the suppression of subsequent production of antigen-specific antibodies of classes G and M and the development of cell-mediated immune system.
+The epithelium of the gastrointestinal tract delimits the tissues of the macroorganism from a vast number of living antigens and nonliving antigens, that carry signs of foreign genetic information.
+Oral exposure to an antigen (including microbes and their toxins) usually creates, on the one hand, local “mucous” IgA protection (secretory immunity) and a cell-mediated reaction.
+But, on the other hand, systemic tolerance or hyporeactivity, the suppression of subsequent production of antigen-specific antibodies of classes G and M and the development of the cell-mediated immune system.

-Specific immune mechanisms are produced by the intestines to protect against potentially dangerous microorganisms throughout human life.
-Undifferentiated lymphocytes, which produce mostly secretory IgA or IgM antibodies, are present in the mucosal layer or Peyer’s patches.
+The intestines produce specific immune mechanisms to protect against potentially dangerous microorganisms throughout human life.
+Undifferentiated lymphocytes which produce secretory IgA or IgM antibodies mainly are present in the mucosal layer or Peyer’s patches.
 Stimulation of B-and T-lymphocytes in the presence of a foreign antigen occurs after their release from the mesenteric nodes into the thoracic duct, bloodstream and return to the intestine.
 Where they also accumulate in the mucosal layer.

 The primary function of intestinal antibodies is immune rejection at the mucosal surface.
 Such a relationship as the intestine with the body’s immune system is vital for humans.

 The most important property of the local intestinal immune system is the phenomenon of lymphocyte recycling.
-Peyer’s patches lymphocytes, sensitised by antigens, both food and infectious, migrate to the mesenteric lymph nodes, and from there through the lymphatic vessels through the thoracic duct and circulatory system are sent to their own layer of the intestinal mucosa, mainly as IgA secreting cells.
+Peyer’s patches lymphocytes, sensitised by antigens, both food and infectious, migrate to the mesenteric lymph nodes.
+And from there through the lymphatic vessels through the thoracic duct and circulatory system move to the layer of the intestinal mucosa, mainly as IgA secreting cells.